Did you know that registration to Fighter Control is completely free and brings you lots of added features? Find out more....

 pawlee

 Just tried the link and it works fine for general public viewing, only asks for a log in if you want to post comments... https://www.flickr.com/photos/47073620@ ...
-0753243576pawlee1 wrote:Tankbuster, as your friend to open her flickr page to the general public, she may get a better response.
+0753243576

 P.S Lynn uploaded a few more aircraft images on there today of some USMC helicopters on an unidentified aircraft carrier.
-She is planning to get a few more aircraft images on there before Christmas too .
+She is planning to get a few more aircraft images on there before Christmas too :thumb: .

 TankBuster